luciotato/waitfor/README.md

 =======
 Simplest abstraction over Fibers.

-Take any async function (with callbackFn(err,data) as last parameter) and callit in SYNC mode, waiting for results, returning "data" and, if err, throw err.
+Take any nodejs standard async function (with callback(err,data) as last parameter) and callit in SYNC mode, waiting for results, returning "data" and, throwing on error.

 Advantages:
 * Avoid callback hell / pyramid of doom
-* Simpler, sequential programming wher requierd, without blocking node's event loop (thanks to fibers)
+* Simpler, sequential programming when required, without blocking node's event loop (thanks to fibers)
 * Simpler, try-cath exception programming. (default callback handler is: if (err) throw err; else return data)
 * You can also launch multiple parallel non-concurrent fibers.
 * No multithread debugging nightmares, only one fiber running at a given time (thanks to fibers)